PineappleTech1213/DataScienceWorkshop/ReadMe.md

 # Welcome!

 Hi there!
 Welcome to my Data Science Workshop.
 I try to complete my work portfolio as soon as possible...
-In the meanwhile, feel free to contact me with your project related to data engineer and data science problems with Python, R and Java.
+In the meanwhile, feel free to contact me with your project related to data engineer and data science problems with Python, SQL, R and Java.

 ## Also I am actively looking for a job too...